-A new French television advertisement featuring the American film star Brad Pitt, which shows him appearing to make use of a Boursorama Banque card while going about the streets of New York City, has drawn criticism from the Paris-based Association of Accidental Americans, which points out that in real life, the bank wouldn't let him be a customer because of the fact that he's a U.S. citizen.
+A new French television advertisement featuring the American film star Brad Pitt, which shows him appearing to make use of a Boursorama Banque card while going about the streets of New York City, has drawn criticism from the Paris-based Association of Accidental Americans.
+In real life, the AAA points out, the bank wouldn't accept Pitt as a customer because of the fact that he's a U.S. citizen.

 In fact, l’Association des Américains Accidentels (Accidental Americans Association) pointed out on Wednesday, Boursorama was one of a number of online banks it named in a lawsuit earlier this year, which claimed that French-U.S. dual nationals were being discriminated against because of their American citizenship.

 Also named in their lawsuit, filed with the Paris prosecutor on March 27 on behalf of some 306 so-called "accidental Americans," according to a Bloomberg report, were such other online banking entities as a French unit of ING Groep NV.

 It was yet another development in the ongoing saga of individuals who for all practical purposes are French, but who, typically because they happened to have been born in the U.S. before their parents returned to France or other countries, are struggling to keep bank accounts because of the 2010 U.S. law known as the Foreign Account Tax Compliance Act.
 FATCA of course, regards such dual citizens as Americans, and in addition to expecting them to file U.S. tax returns every year, also obliges their banks to report to the U.S. authorities on their account details, including such U.S. tax information as Social Security numbers – numbers that many of them typically don't have, and, thinking of themselves as French, don't want to have to get.

 The advertisement in question may be seen on YouTube by clicking here,

 'Coup for Boursorama'